AI boom: Concerns

 Inaccuracy, cybersecurity and intellectual property infringement are considered to be the main risks associated with the boom, although not many actively attempt to mitigate the risk.
 Large language models have been criticized for reproducing biases inherited from their training data, including discriminatory biases related to ethnicity or gender.
 As a dual-use technology, AI carries risks of misuse by malicious actors.
 As AI becomes more sophisticated, it may eventually become cheaper and more efficient than human workers, which could cause technological unemployment and a transition period of economic turmoil.
-Public reaction to the AI boom has been mixed, with some hailing the new possibilities that AI creates, its sophistication and potential for benefiting humanity; while others denounced it for threatening job security and for giving 'uncanny' or flawed responses.
+Reaction to the AI boom has been mixed, with some hailing the new possibilities that AI creates, its sophistication and potential for benefiting humanity; while others denounced it for threatening job security and for giving 'uncanny' or flawed responses.
+Some observers argue an AI arms race or AI Cold War exists between the US and China.
+The term "AI Cold War" was coined in 2018 by Ian Bremmer and Nicholas Thompson in a Wired magazine article.
+Kai-Fu Lee, the president of Google China from 2005 to 2009, made a similar claim in his 2018 book AI Superpowers, further arguing "If data is the new oil, then China is the new Saudi Arabia."

 Dominance by tech giants

 Commercial AI is dominated by American Big Tech companies such as Alphabet Inc., Amazon, Apple Inc., Meta Platforms, and Microsoft, whose investments in this area have surpassed those from U.S.-based venture capitalists.
 These companies own the majority of cloud infrastructure, AI chips, and computing power from data centers.